acfthomson/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils
 Design specifications for MechaCar suspension coils dictates the variance of the suspension coils must not exceed 100 pounds per square inch (PSI).
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+The mean and median values for Lots 1 and 2 are very close and are within design specifications.
+Lot 3 had the most variance and exceeded manufacturer specifications.

+## T-Tests on Suspension Coils
+T-test summary and findings

+## Study Design: MechaCar vs. Competition